 - Ask a doctor a question free online

 - Lazy eye

-- What is the difference between pink eye and a sty?
+- Is there a the difference between eye fatigue and failing eyesight?